fortytwostudio/basekit/README.md

 Basekit should go in your web root alongside other non-public files, it will compile CSS, JS and HTML (if required) to the public directory which can be configured in the package.json file.

+Basekit uses [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 Remember to run `$ git submodule init` and `$ git submodule update` once you've pulled down this repo to make sure the submodules are also included and up to date.

 ### NPM/Yarn